lamdu/lamdu/README.md

 * Integrated Source Control and Testing will allow the user to provide "Regression Debugging".
   When a "refactor commit" (a change that is not supposed to change behavior) causes a bug, you could easily find the root of the problem via the inner-most called function whose output for the same input has changed when it was supposed to stay intact.
-  Debug endevours that currently take hours or days would be much much shorter.
+  Debug endeavors that currently take hours or days would be much much shorter.

 ### Other